Job profile

 As a careers adviser, you will be responsible for providing information, advice and guidance to those who need assistance when making important decisions about their education, training and work.

 You will need to be impartial when providing this type of counsel to your clients, based on training and study-related advice.
-You should always have your client’s best interests at heart and help them to make a decision about their future where they can reach their full potential.
-You may cover issues such as:
+As a careers adviser, it is important to prioritise the best interests of your clients and assist them in making decisions that help them reach their full potential.

 Responsibilities